tom2642/exam-gen/README.md

 A basic authentication and authorization system is implemented using Devise and Pundit gems.

-The app was hosted on Heroku.
+The app was hosted on Heroku (Currently not available).
 Image files are stored on Cloudinary and are linked to model objects via Active Storage.
-(Currently not available)

 It was developed as the final project of my coding bootcamp.